 How Can Synthace Realise the Full Potential of Your Liquid Handling Robots?

 Our software platform Synthace takes a new approach to designing liquid handling workflows.
 Users can create device-agnostic, flexible automation protocols in a codeless interface with no programming experience required.

 In the same way scientists manually perform experiments step by step, Synthace allows its users to build workflows in silico by connecting liquid transfer steps in a string of events.
-The software then does all the heavy lifting by optimising each liquid transfer for efficiency and translating them all into code to program the selected liquid handling robot to execute the workflow.
+The software then does all the heavy lifting by optimizing each liquid transfer for efficiency and translating them all into code to program the selected liquid handling robot to execute the workflow.

 The in silico simulation feature also presents an overview of the experimental set-up on the deck of the selected liquid handler and identifies required materials.
 Scientists are then ready to set up the assay and run the protocol as soon as they enter the lab, with no additional planning or troubleshooting needed.

 Synthace also provides complete sample provenance, making the protocols transferable across different devices and even across different labs.
 Synthace's cloud-based environment facilitates protocol and data sharing between research groups and organizations.